samglucas/securityplus/notes.md

 * **Description:** A policy framework that ties SPF and DKIM together.
 It tells the receiving mail server what to do (None, Quarantine, or Reject) if an email fails SPF or DKIM checks.
 * **How it Works:** It also provides a reporting mechanism so domain owners can see who is sending mail on their behalf and if they are failing authentication.
 * **Mitigation:** Provides a unified policy to stop spoofing and phishing attacks while providing visibility into mail flow.

+# Load Balancers & Proxies

+## Load Balancers
+**Definition:** A device or software application that distributes network or application traffic across a cluster of servers.
+This prevents any single server from becoming a bottleneck, ensuring high availability and reliability.

+### 1. Active/Active
+* **Description:** Every node in the cluster is actively handling traffic simultaneously.
+* **Real-World Use Case:** A global e-commerce site during a "Black Friday" event.
+Incoming traffic is distributed across ten different web servers to prevent any single server from crashing under the massive volume of shoppers.
+* **Benefit:** Provides maximum throughput and ensures that if one server fails, the others simply continue handling the load with minimal impact on performance.

+### 2. Active/Passive
+* **Description:** Only one node (the primary) is actively handling traffic, while the secondary node remains on standby.
+The secondary only takes over if the primary fails.
+* **Real-World Use Case:** A hospital's electronic health record (EHR) database.
+To maintain strict data consistency, only one database server handles writes at a time.
+If it fails, a heartbeat monitor triggers the passive server to take over within seconds.
+* **Benefit:** Ensures high availability for stateful applications where having multiple active writers might cause data corruption.

+## Proxy Servers
+**Definition:** A server that acts as an intermediary between a client (user) and a destination (server).
+It intercepts requests to provide security, privacy, or performance optimization.

+### 1. Forward Proxies
+* **Description:** Sits between a group of internal clients and the internet.
+It evaluates outgoing requests and then forwards them.
+* **Real-World Use Case:** A high school network.
+When a student tries to visit a website, the forward proxy checks a blocklist.
+If the site is approved, the proxy fetches the page and delivers it to the student, hiding the student's internal IP from the website.
+* **Benefit:** Centralized control over web traffic and improved security by masking the internal network structure.

+### 2. Transparent Proxies
+* **Description:** Intercepts traffic at the network level without requiring any configuration on the client's device.
+The user is often unaware their traffic is being proxied.
+* **Real-World Use Case:** A coffee shop Wi-Fi "Captive Portal."
+When you connect and try to browse the web, the transparent proxy intercepts your request and redirects you to their "Terms and Conditions" page before allowing you to proceed.
+* **Benefit:** Requires zero configuration from the end-user, making it ideal for public or guest networks.

+### 3. Reverse Proxies
+* **Description:** Sits in front of one or more internal web servers and handles incoming requests from the internet.
+* **Real-World Use Case:** A major news website using **Nginx** or **Cloudflare**.
+Instead of users hitting the origin database directly, they hit the reverse proxy, which serves cached versions of the articles, protecting the origin server from high traffic and DDoS attacks.
+* **Benefit:** Provides an additional layer of security, SSL/TLS offloading, and improved performance through caching.

+### 4. Anonymous Proxies
+* **Description:** A type of forward proxy that strips the user's identifying information (IP address) from the request headers before sending it to the destination.
+* **Real-World Use Case:** An investigative journalist researching a sensitive topic.
+They use an anonymous proxy to browse public forums so that their home or office IP address isn't logged by the site administrators, protecting their location and identity.
+* **Benefit:** Enhances user privacy and bypasses basic IP-based tracking or geo-blocking.